ENSET-AI/Q-Learning/README.md

 # Q-Learning

+## Notebook Link

+For the full implementation and execution, refer to the [Main.ipynb](./Main.ipynb) notebook.

 ## Introduction

 Q-Learning is a model-free reinforcement learning algorithm used to find the optimal action-selection policy for a given finite Markov Decision Process (MDP).
 It is based on learning the Q-value, which represents the expected utility of taking a certain action in a given state and following the optimal policy thereafter.